Is it ok to take probiotics every day?

 One concern people often have is whether their digestive system will become ‘lazy’ if they take probiotics every day.
 But, rest assured, probiotics are not like laxatives and other medications which can cause the gut to become lazy and reliant on them in order to function.
 They are simply replenishing something that should naturally be present in the digestive tract anyway.

-To read more on the subject of long-term use of probiotics, and whether that can lead to dependency read our FAQ; 'Is there a risk of dependency when taking probiotics?'
+To read more on the subject of long-term use of probiotics, and whether that can lead to dependency read our FAQ, healthcare practitioners can read: 'Is there a risk of dependency when taking probiotics?'

 When should someone NOT take Probiotics?